dillon725/personal-projects/README.md

-# DataQuest Projects
+# Personal Projects
-This repository is used to share data analysis projects I've completed from the DataQuest course.
+This repository is used to share personal projects I've completed.
+My first project is from my DataQuest course.